Lebala Camp: Information from the owner

 All the information on this page is supplied to us directly from the lodge owner and reflects their view, not ours.

-For Expert Africa's view, see our own report, which contains our own observations and views.
+For Expert Africa's view, see our own full report on Lebala Camp, which contains our own observations and views.

 Room types at Lebala Camp

 The family unit includes en-suite double bedroom, separate second twin bedroom, sharing one bathroom with a separate toilet.

 Minimum age is six years.
 Special activities & services are offered for children.
 Early mealtimes and children's meals can be arranged on request.
 Families travelling with children aged 6–12 years are required to book private activities.

 There are eight spacious custom designed tents set on raised Zimbabwean teak decks with access via a front verandah.
 Each tent is surrounded by shade cloth walls, and is open plan, comprising of a large bedroom area and a bathroom which includes double basins, a claw-foot bathtub, separate toilet and an outside double shower.
 One of the tents has an additional twin bedroom within the unit for family use.
 The rooms are kept cool with a combination of ceiling fans and the mosquito net walls.
 This special gauze allows both an unobstructed flow of cooling breezes and for stunning views.